Sina-Taghizadeh/UMAT_Hyperelastic/README.md

 Although it is recommended to use the UHYPER subroutine for hyperelastic materials and define the strain energy density and its derivatives in it, here I used the UMAT subroutine and defined the Cauchy stress tensor and the system Jacobian matrix, which is known as DDSDDE in this environment.
 The subroutine written in Fortran is placed in the file named 'CompresibleNeoHookean.for' in the repository.
 The inp files for the Simple Extension and Simple Shear cases, which use the written UMAT subroutine, are named 'NeoHookeanSimpleExtensionUMAT.inp' and 'NeoHookeanSimpleShearUMAT.inp', respectively, and are placed in the repository.
 After performing the analysis in this case, we also see that the resulting stress tensor is "completely consistent" with the analytical solution and the CAE solution.

 # Further development:
-I would be happy if someone could develop this program. sina.taghizadeh123@gmail.com
+I would be happy if someone could review and validate this written subroutine with other analytical Problems.
+It is said that in some other cases, such as bending, these two may not be compatible.
+I would be happy to inform me of the results of your reviews. sina.taghizadeh123@gmail.com

 # Acknowledgments
 A large part of the Fortran code written for the Neo-Hookean material was inspired by the code written by Dr. Milad Vahidian, which can be found at https://mecademy.org/abaqus-subroutine/.
 For more information on this subroutine and other subroutines, you can refer to his free tutorials (in Persian) on this site.